DQiaole/MemFlow/README.md

 ```

 ## Training
 We used the following training schedule in our paper (2 A100/A6000 GPUs).
-Training logs will be written to the `runs` which can be
+Training logs will be written to the `logs` which can be
 visualized using tensorboard.
 ```Shell
 bash train.sh